lfe/blog/src/_posts/2014-12-15-1848-byte-august-1979-the-lisp-issue.md

 by Paige Bailey ([@DynamicWebPaige](https://twitter.com/DynamicWebPaige)).
 It's from the August 1979 issue of Byte which was focused on Lisp.
-The table of contents is [here](http://pichon.emmanuel.perso.neuf.fr/revues/byte/byte_1979.php) and includes such artciles as:
+The table of contents is [here](http://pichon.emmanuel.perso.neuf.fr/revues/byte/byte_1979.php) and includes such articles as:

  * THE DESIGN OF AN M6800 LISP INTERPRETER
  * LISP APPLICATIONS IN BOOLEAN LOGIC